danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## While()

 By going through the tofu example, we can see object oriented programming is highly organized and concrete even though objects are abstracted and imagined from the world.
 Fuller and Goffey suggest that this kind of modeling of the world is a socialtechnical practice, as they put it "compressing and abstracting relations operative at different scales of reality, composing new forms of agency", and such agency lies at the computational and material arrangement of everyday encounters.
-They produce a different perspective that affect how we perceive the world.
+Computerized objects produce a different perspective that affect how we perceive the world.
 Who design the objects?
 We are indeed entering the mind of the programmer/designer who has their own worldview.
 Game may be a good example especially the apparent persistent sexualisation of female characters.
-The cultural implication is significant if we aware how much we interact with various objects, even just simply buttons, sliders, check box and each of the object has it own agency.
+The cultural implication is significant if we aware how much we interact with various objects, even just simply buttons, sliders, check boxes and each of the object has it own affordances and agency.

-[g: not sure if it is good to incorporate below /w]
+[g: not sure if it is good to incorporate item 1 and 2 below but i think the idea of class from history - PD and workers union may be a good way to link with your marx + abstraction with the notion of class struggle ? /w]
 -  history of the concept of objects in the mid-1960s with Simula 67 created by Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center in Oslo. > A programming paradigm https://user-content.gitlab-static.net/38287337cdf9f32ae05de5b3d9d7037868960496/687474703a2f2f6a6f667261706573652e626c6f6769612e636f6d2f75706c6f61642f32303038303632373232313730302d6461686c2d6e7967616172642e6a7067
 - about working class and hireachy? but it is more than just create for efficiency.
-It is created with the perspective of participatory design in the context of utopia project that works witth workers' union to "bring technical process closer to non-specialist understanding" (Fuller and Goffey 2017) > re-use of code and operation: "it saves time and effort to be able to write the code once and re-use it in different programs" (Fuller and Goffey 2017)
+It is created with the perspective of participatory design in the context of utopia project that works with workers' union to "bring technical process closer to non-specialist understanding" (Fuller and Goffey 2017 + Andersen and Pold's metainterface) > re-use of code and operation: "it saves time and effort to be able to write the code once and re-use it in different programs" (Fuller and Goffey 2017).
 - Epistemologies

-other notes:
 - marx + abstraction
 - cooking and coding with class struggle (food and recipes, cultural difference)